 Automobile Buying Revealed

 In 50 states all New automobiles must be sold by Franchised retail dealers.
 Retail dealers created self-preservation/anti-consumer State laws.
-Automobile manufacturers cannot sell directly to buyers, but wish they could.
+For the most part automobile manufacturers cannot sell directly to buyers, but wish they could.
 New and Used car dealers drive up individual car prices by thousands of dollars.
 In turn automakers force dealers to buy more vehicles.

 The Federal Trade Commission (FTC) has been in favor of good dealer competition with Buyer’s Agents and Brokers for decades.